-Crowe®, the Crowe logo, and all other Crowe product and service names or logos are either registered trademarks or trademarks of Crowe, and may not be used without the prior written consent of Crowe.
-The Site may make reference to other company, product, and service names which are the trademarks of their respective owners.
+Crowe, the Crowe logo, and all other Crowe product and service names or logos are trademarks of Crowe, and may not be used without the prior written consent of Crowe.
+All marks used on this website with the ® symbol are registered in the United States Patent and Trademark Office.
+The Site may make reference to third party company, product, and service names, which are the trademarks of their respective owners.

 The following terms apply to your use of and access to any Crowe-owned or operated websites ("Websites"), as well as any electronic transmission sent, received, posted, accessed, or stored via any Crowe network ("Network"), including without limitation its websites, data, and messaging services; Internet services; and internal email network for communicating with Crowe employees.
 Certain products or services offered through our Websites may have additional terms and conditions, which govern in the event of any inconsistency with the terms below.